Jeffrey Katzenberg: The Walt Disney Studios

 In 1984, Eisner became chief executive officer (CEO) of the Walt Disney Company.
 Eisner brought Katzenberg with him to serve as chairman of the Walt Disney Studios.
 As head of the studio, he oversaw all filmed content including motion pictures, television, Disney Channel, and home video distribution.
 Katzenberg was responsible for reviving the studio which, at the time, ranked last at the box office among the major studios.
 He focused the studio on the production of adult-oriented comedies through its Touchstone Pictures banner, including films such as Down and Out in Beverly Hills, Three Men and a Baby, Good Morning, Vietnam, Dead Poets Society, and Pretty Woman.
 By 1987, Disney had become the number-one studio at the box office.
 Katzenberg expanded Disney's film portfolio by launching Hollywood Pictures with Eisner and overseeing the acquisition of Miramax Films in 1993.
 Katzenberg also oversaw Touchstone Television, which produced television series such as The Golden Girls, Empty Nest and Home Improvement.

 Katzenberg was also charged with turning around Disney's ailing Feature Animation unit.
 Shortly after joining the company, he created some intrastudio controversy when he personally edited a few minutes out of a completed Disney animated feature, The Black Cauldron (1985), while also delaying its release.
 Under his management, the animation department eventually began creating some of Disney's most critically acclaimed and highest grossing animated features.
-These films include The Great Mouse Detective (1986), Who Framed Roger Rabbit (1988), Oliver & Company (1988), The Little Mermaid (1989), Beauty and the Beast (1991)—which was the first animated feature to be nominated for an Academy Award for Best Picture—Aladdin (1992), The Lion King (1994), and Pocahontas (1995).
-Katzenberg also brokered a deal with Pixar to produce 3D computer-generated animated movies and greenlit production of Toy Story.
+These films include The Great Mouse Detective (1986), Who Framed Roger Rabbit (1988), Oliver & Company (1988), The Little Mermaid (1989), The Rescuers Down Under (1990), Beauty and the Beast (1991)—which was the first animated feature to be nominated for an Academy Award for Best Picture—Aladdin (1992), The Lion King (1994), and Pocahontas (1995).
+Katzenberg also brokered a deal with Pixar to produce 3D computer-generated animated films, and greenlit production of their first film Toy Story.